shoshievass/reopenmappingproject/README.md

 #### 4_grid_search.R
 We calibrate three parameters, using grid search
-beta1: initial transmission rates assuming no social distancing and mask, etc prior to lockdown policies.
+beta1: initial transmission rates assuming no mask and social distancing measures before lockdown policies.
 This corresponds to M4
-beta2: reduced transmission rates assuming some adoption of mask and distancing measures.
-This corresponds to M1 I0   : initial condition in terms of the fraction of people in each type that are infected but have not yet developed symptoms
+beta2: reduced transmission rates assuming adoption of mask and distancing measures.
+This corresponds to M1
+I0: initial condition in terms of the fraction of people in each type that are infected but have not yet developed symptoms

 #### 5_seir.R
 Simulate SEIR models